 What is the Participation Option?

-One way to satisfy the research requirement is to be a participant in two units worth of psychological research.
+One way to satisfy the research requirement is to be a participant in TWO hours of approved psychological research studies.

 Participation will give you an inside view of how research is conducted

 as well as assisting faculty and other students who are conducting

 research.
 Most students report that they enjoy the experience.